kuryuF/WORLDtwitte_SonicInteraction2022vol.1/README.md

 What about SonicInteraction? : https://www.youtube.com/@SonologyDept

-This work is a sound visualization of tweets randomly retrieved from tiwitter and converted to hexadecimal numbers as noise.
+This work is a sound visualization of tweets randomly retrieved from tiwitter and converted to hexadecimal numbers as noise.main.maxpat can be run by opening it in Max8.